microsoft/tf-gnn-samples/README.md

 * `GGNN`: Gated Graph Neural Networks ([Li et al., 2015](#li-et-al-2015)).
 * `RGCN`: Relational Graph Convolutional Networks ([Schlichtkrull et al., 2017](#schlichtkrull-et-al-2017)).
 * `RGAT`: Relational Graph Attention Networks ([Veličković et al., 2018](#veličković-et-al-2018)).
+* `GNN-Edge-MLP`: Graph Neural Network with Edge MLPs - a variant of RGCN in which messages on edges are computed using full MLPs, not just a single layer.
 * `RGDCN`: Relational Graph Dynamic Convolution Networks - a new variant of RGCN in which the weights of convolutional layers are dynamically computed.
 * `GNN-FiLM`: Graph Neural Networks with Feature-wise Linear Modulation - a new extension of RGCN with FiLM layers.